ungive/discord-music-presence/documentation/troubleshooting.md

 ## Edge cases

-#### Fully reinstall your media player
+#### Spotify is not detected on Windows

-If you are having issues with your media player being detected, you could try to reinstall it.
-You may need to remove all traces of your media player in `%APPDATA%` to reinstall properly.
-In case you are using **Spotify on Windows** and your player is not detected, this could definitely help.
-Remove all traces of
-Spotify in `%APPDATA%\Spotify` and try again.
+In case you are using Spotify on Windows and your player is not detected, you can try removing all traces of Spotify in `%APPDATA%\Spotify` and then install the app again.
+Some have reported that installing Spotify through the **Microsoft Store** works, while installing it with the installer from the Spotify website doesn't, so you might have luck with that.

 #### AppleScript automation is not working on Mac

+> **macOS 26 Beta**: AppleScript appears to be broken on this version of macOS.

 On Mac it is possible that AppleScript automation does not work and re-enabling the media player causes it to always be disabled,